Frequently asked questions for incoming students

 You can also explore places such as London's South Bank (for famous markets), Hampstead Heath (for woodland walks), the VeloPark (for bike hire) and much more.
 There is so much to do in London it is impossible to list it all.
 Although some websites, such as Time Out London, have tried.

-An international student identity card (ISIC) will provide you with discounts at a number of sites and attractions in both London and the rest of Europe.
-These can be purchased from local travel agents, for example STA Travel.
+An international student identity card (ISIC) will provide you with discounts at a number of sites and attractions in both the UK and the rest of Europe.
+These can be purchased online.

-You can also purchase an NUS extra card, which is the most widely recognised proof of student status in the UK.
-Apply online.
-It costs £12 for a year but you willl soon cover that cost with the discounts you receive.
+You can also purchase a TOTUM card, which is the most widely recognised proof of student status in the UK.
+You can apply online for these cards and it costs £12 for a year but the discounts often outweigh the cost.

 Student ID cards will often give you a discount at most mainstream cinemas but it is also worth seeking out some smaller venues.
 You can also get last-minute discounts on West End shows by visiting Theatreland's official ticket booth, TKTS, in Leicester Square.